11. Floating Point

 bits.
 Notice that this adds up to 33 bits of sign, exponent and mantissa,

-evidence of some exceptional trickery in this floating
+evidence of some exceptional trickery.

 IEEE double-precision numbers differ from the above in that each number is